 The Group's interest reduced from 30% to 25% in Glover BV effective 31 January 2017 following the acquisition of 5% interest in Glover BV by Helios.
-On 29 March 2019, the Group through Oando Netherlands Cooperatief 3 ("Coop 3") sold the remaining 25% interest in Glover B.V. and the loan note receivable from Glover B.V to HIP Glover S.a.r.I ("Luxco") for a total consideration of \$41.5 million (see note 12bii).
+On 29 March, 2019, the Group through Oando Netherlands Cooperatief 3 ("Coop 3") sold the remaining 25% interest in Glover B.V. (an associate of the Group) and the loan note receivable from Glover B.V to HIP Glover S.a.r.I ("Luxco") for a total consideration of \$41.5 million (see note 12bii).
 The sale and deemed disposal have been accounted for in the 2019 audited consolidated and separate financial statements.